keboola/connection-docs/management/project/limits/index.md

 Nonetheless, we certainly would like to hear if you hit them.

 The platform limits may be **soft** limits or **hard** limits.
-They are also likely to change (improve) over time as the development continues, and often can be mitigated by a good project design.
+They are also likely to change (improve) over time as the development continues and often can be mitigated by a good project design.
 Contact us for advice if you are concerned about any of them!

 For example, the [Redshift backend](/storage/#backend-properties) allows the maximum table cell size of 64kB.
 This